davidkethel/javaScriptNinja/README.md

 #### [5.6 Closure in Animation] (chapter5/5.6_ClosureInAnimation.html) ####

-Code within the setInterval callback can access the Tick, elem and the timer it self because of the closure.
+Code within the setInterval callback can access the Tick, elem and the timer itself because of the closure.
+It also shows that because those variables are within the animateIt function, each time the function is called each closure gets a separate set of variables.
+Therefore you can animate multiple elements without their variable conflicting.

+#### [5.7 Binding A Secific Context to A Function] (chapter5/5.7_BindingSpecificContextToAFunction.html) ####

+We can see in this example that the context for the click callback is not the object we expected but rather the element the the click was on.

+#### [5.8 Binding A Secific Context to A Function] (chapter5/5.8_BindingSpecificContextToAFunction_Fixed.html) ####

+In order to fix the above problem by introducing a bind method.
+The anonymous function within the bind function creates a closure that includes the parameters of the bind function.
+This enables the button object to be the context of the click handler.